 A recent survey called Stress in America™ indicates that stress may be interfering with Americans’ sleep, keeping many adults and teens from getting the sleep they need to be healthy.
-At Luma Sleep, we're on a mission to help you get the quality rest you need, but if you pile into bed with a load of stress, the best mattress in the world may not help you catch those much needed zzz's...
+At Luma Sleep, we're on a mission to help you get the quality rest you need, but if you go to bed with a lot of stress, the best mattress in the world may not help you catch those much needed zzz's...

 1) Breathing Meditation